EverettNC/Inferno/UPDATED_PRESENTATION_STRATEGY.md

 *"Inferno is just 1 of 4 operational platforms..."*

 ### **4. Proof:** 291 Modules, Production Reality
-*"Not promises - working code serving real users"*
+*"Not promises - working operational code"*

 ### **5. Vision:** R&D Roadmap
 *"Once we prove clinical success, we expand to 3 more populations"*